Say Goodbye to Wilting Flowers with Little Hottie® Hydrangea

 lots of white panicle hydrangea flowers with green tips

-The flowers of Little Hottie® hydrangea stay crisp white all summer long!
+The flowers of Little Hottie® hydrangea stay a bright, crisp white all summer long.
 Image courtesy of Bailey Nurseries.

-• Soil: Amend the soil with organic matter, such as compost, shredded leaves, or Leaf-gro® to improve drainage and soil fertility.
+• Soil: Amend the soil with organic matter, such as compost or shredded leaves, to improve drainage and soil fertility.
 Flower color is not affected by the pH of soil.

 • Mulch: Apply a layer of organic mulch around the base of the plant to retain soil moisture, regulate temperature, and suppress weeds.
 Make sure the mulch does not touch the base of the plant.